AbdallahSafi/AbdallahSafi-Blog/README.md

 - `index 3` put your correct answer to compare to it
 - The alerts where you put your responses

-_Note_: There is five functions for five question you can repeat this as many times as you wish.
+_Note_: There is five questions in array you can add to it and run the perviuos function in the loop to generate the questions.

 # New Feature